 Admission: With Ticket to visit the Pueblo and only toured with a guide.

 What You Will See: Beautifully painted walls in a traditional style, dirt floors, adobe wall, graveyard.

-Admission: With price of tour to inner village.
+Admission: With the price of the tour to the inner village.

-Tip: Call the Visitors Center ahead of time to ensure you can arrange a tour to the Mission.
+Tip: Call the Visitors Center ahead of time to ensure you can arrange a tour of the Mission.

 What You Will See- Foundations of the first church remain observable under the sanctuary of the present structure.
 The altar screen dates from 1798 and is the oldest wooden reredos in New Mexico.
 Mission San Miguel is one of the important sights to see in Santa Fe.

 Location: 401 Old Santa Fe Trail in the historic district of Santa Fe.
 Map

 Tumacácori National Historical Park, Near Tubac - Mission San José de Tumacácori was established in January 1691 by Jesuit Father Eusebio Francisco Kino.
 Located on 310 acres at the town of Tumacácori, Arizona, it is open to the public from the Tumacácori National Historical Park visitor center.